 The fitness industry is such a unique career.
 It's seemingly simple, but there is so much you can do under this umbrella.
 The sky's the limit as far as what you can achieve, but it's about deciding what you want and creating applicable baby steps to get there.

 For me, my career has taken me around the world (working with clients and top brands), and I also have an online product company and established partnerships.
 But everyone's goals are different.

-The goals of having private one-on-ones and/or having a fitness app are very different.
+The goals of having private one-on-ones and/or having a fitness app (like the NASM EDGE app) are very different.
 Both equally valuable but different.
 Know your goal and create a step by step action plan.

 Advice for those just starting in the industry

 Since most trainers start teaching classes and one-on-ones, here is some simple advice that no one gave me.

 - Set a comfortable hourly rate